List of Jujutsu Kaisen characters: Gojo Clan

+Yuka Okkotsu

+Yuka Okkotsu (乙骨憂花, Okkotsu Yūka) is a Jujutsu Socerer, the granddaughter of Maki Zen'in and Yuta Okkotsu and the younger sister of Tsurugi.
+Her cursed technique is the hereditary technique of the Zen'in Clan, the Ten Shadows Technique, though she uniquely infuses her own body and martial arts with the attributes of the shikigami, and it is implied that she has inherited her grandfather's massive Cursed Energy.
+Like her brother, she aims to become the strongest sorcerer in order to prove her worthiness to inherit her grandfather's ring, which presumably contains Rika.
+However, she suffers from a malignant brain tumor and has only six months left to live.
+Despite this, she is enjoying her remaining time and is still working hard to achieve her lifelong goal.

+Tsurugi Okkotsu

+Tsurugi Okkotsu (乙骨真剣, Okkotsu Tsurugi) is a Jujutsu Sorcerer, the grandson of Maki Zen'in and Yuta Okkotsu and the older brother of Yuka.
+Similar to his grandmother, he inherits her Heavenly Restriction, which grants him superhuman physical abilities.
+He also wields the curse tool Honoyagi katana and practises Shadow Style: Simple Domain Techniques.
+He inherited his grandfather's ring from the clan and a version of the Rika Orimoto spirit attached to it, but he refuses to accept it as he aims to become the strongest sorcerer in order to prove his independence to the other people in the Jujutsu world.
+He intends to give the ring to his sister when she is "ready".

 Curse Users

 Sorcerers who use Jujutsu for evil and malicious deeds such as killing.
 Evil non-sorcerers who possess knowledge of Jujutsu and are active in the Curse User community are known as Non-Curse Users.

 Ryomen Sukuna

-Ryomen Sukuna (両面宿儺, Ryōmen Sukuna), the "King of Curses", is a legendary Heian-era sorcerer who reincarnates through 20 indestructible fingers.
+Ryomen Sukuna (両面 宿儺, Ryōmen Sukuna), the "King of Curses", is a legendary Heian-era sorcerer who reincarnates through 20 indestructible fingers.
 His Shrine (御厨子, Mizushi) technique includes Dismantle (解, Kai) (ranged slashes), Cleave (捌, Hachi) (adaptive melee attacks), and Divine Flame (竈, Kamino) (fire manipulation).
 His barrier-less Malevolent Shrine (伏魔御厨子, Fukuma Mizushi) Domain Expansion unleashes omnidirectional slashes across 200 meters.
 Initially possessing Yuji Itadori, Sukuna later transfers to Megumi Fushiguro's body after the Shibuya Incident, where he massacres civilians and defeats Satoru Gojo.
 Though he overwhelms opponents like Kashimo, a coordinated assault by Yuji, Yuta, and Maki—combined with Megumi's resistance and Nobara's Resonance—weakens him.
 After Yuji's decisive Black Flash, Sukuna refuses redemption and disintegrates.